-This observational study was conducted Cardiology and Radiology Departments, Benha University, in the period from July 2021 to June 2022, and included 50 healthy young adults to analyze normal endothelial function before and after consuming a single popular ED can to assess its effect on endothelial function.
-The Ethics Committee Benha Faculty of of Medicine approved the study protocol.
+This observational study was conducted in the Cardiology and Radiology Departments, Benha University, in the period from July 2021 to June 2022, and included 50 healthy young adults to analyze normal endothelial function before and after consuming a single popular ED can to assess its effect on endothelial function.
+The Ethics Committee of Benha Faculty of Medicine approved the study protocol.
 All individuals gave their consent to participate in this research.